To access the internet in Spain, you can choose from different types of connection. Find all related information in this article.

 Broadband subscriptions are generally regulated by a minimum one year contract.
 Hence, you are likely to pay penalty fees if you choose to terminate the contract before it expires.
 Note that applications cannot be made from abroad.
 You must be on the spot to fill in all relating formalities.

 Good to know:

 Subscription and installation fees are required during registration.
 But you may be entitled to discounts during promotional periods.

-If you have a smart phone or a laptop, you can also access to Wi-Fi in some public places such as bars, train stations, airports, shopping centers, city centers, municipalities, etc. Access can be free of charge or paid.
+If you have a smart phone or a laptop, you can also access to Wi-Fi in some public places such as bars, train stations, airports, shopping centers, city centers, municipalities, etc. The Wi-fi Finder app may help you find nearby spots with your smartphone.
+Access can be free of charge or paid.
 Some accommodations also offer free Wi-Fi.